sysmulch/docs/docs/moodle-installation-cloud-server.md

 nav_order: 2
 ---

-# Installing Moodle 4.0 on an Ubuntu Server
+# Installing Moodle on an Ubuntu Server

-The Moodle LMS (Learning Management System) is an open source application.
-It is typically hosted on a server running a Linux distribution, such as Ubuntu.
+This installation guide is to help you install Moodle on a server running Ubuntu.
 If you have not used Moodle before, explore [these ways to try Moodle](https://moodle.com/news/try-moodle/), especially the [Moodle Sandbox](https://sandbox401.moodledemo.net/).

+The steps in this guide have been tested on Moodle version 4.0.

-## System Requirements
+## System requirements
 A dedicated server or a virtual private server
 - running Ubuntu (version 20.04 or 22.04) and no other applications
 - with a RAM of at least 1 GB to get a basic Moodle site up and running (see Next Steps at the end of this guide for RAM recommendations)

-## Before You Begin
+## Before you begin
 You should

 - have basic Ubuntu command line skills